vosaul/status.im/source/research/ulc_in_details.md

 ## Overview
 ULC is a new option in LES that doesn't break compatibility with the LES protocol, but does significantly reduce the time and resources required to sync with the main Ethereum chain.
-The main idea is about reducing the amount of messages and doing fewer validations on the client side.
+The main idea is about reducing the amount of messages and doing less client side validation.

 ## What does ULC solves?
 1) CPU&Battery consumption